All Episodes

 I like your choices, yeah.

-I by the way, I put all of these people on my show now.
+By the way, I put all of these people on my show now.

 I would never put these people on.

-You would have a different position of them.
+You'd have a different position of it.

 I mean, we have had some of the strongest unity.